ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Upon receipt of a TokenRequest, the Issuer tries to deseralize TokenRequest.blinded_msg using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element`.
 If this fails, the Issuer MUST return an HTTP 400 error to the client.
-Otherwise, if the Issuer is willing to produce a token token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:
+Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:

 ~~~